beargolden/DP-LinkNet/README.md

 #### More Segmentation Experiments

-<center>Table 2  Performance evaluation results of our proposed method against the TOP 3 winners in the DIBCO or H-DIBCO annual competition (best results highlighted in bold)</center>
+Table 2  Performance evaluation results of our proposed method against the TOP 3 winners in the DIBCO or H-DIBCO annual competition (best results highlighted in bold)

 | Dataset      | Method   | FM(%) | pFM(%) | PSNR(dB) | NRM(%) |    DRD | MPM(‰) |
 | ------------ | -------- | ----: | -----: | -------: | -----: | -----: | -----: |